craftcms/docs/docs/5.x/extend/updating-plugins.md

 Actions that call `$this->requirePostRequest()` will now throw a `yii\web\MethodNotAllowedHttpException` with an HTTP status code of 405 if a method other than `POST` is used.

-Controllers can define action menus for any CP screen they return, by calling `CpScreenResponseBehavior::actionMenuItems()`. `CpScreenResponseBehavior::contextMenuHtml()` and `CpScreenResponseBehavior::contextMenuTemplate()` are no longer used.
+Controllers can define action menus for any control panel screen they return, by calling `CpScreenResponseBehavior::actionMenuItems()`. `CpScreenResponseBehavior::contextMenuHtml()` and `CpScreenResponseBehavior::contextMenuTemplate()` are no longer used.

 #### Modals